idarlington/books-api/readme.md

 implements [rate limits](https://developer.nytimes.com/faq#a11) on calls.
 There is a rate limit of `500` requests per day and `5` requests per minute.

-This implies for this service, calls have to be metered to avoid hitting the rate limits.
+This implies, calls to this service have to be metered to avoid hitting the rate limits.
 [Meters](https://twitter.github.io/util/docs/com/twitter/concurrent/AsyncMeter.html) are [implemented](/src/main/scala/com/idarlington/books/middleware/RequestMeter.scala) for both the minute and daily limit.
-If a request to the service has a previous New York Times api cached it is not metered.
+If a request to the service has a previous New York Times api response cached it is not metered.

 ## Running the application